kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 * Cover the classes of use cases that require a pre-route decision, including but not limited to body-based routing, identity-derived routing, and matching-input normalization.
-* Define a concrete Experimental API — attachment point, element type, ordering guarantee, and route-matching interaction — for HTTP-family listeners and `HTTPRoute`.
+* Define a concrete API — attachment point, element type, ordering guarantee, and route-matching interaction — for HTTP-family listeners and `HTTPRoute`.
 Specifically, add `Listener.httpFilters []HTTPListenerFilter` with strict list